Brick Court Chambers

 Jonathan has a broad practice, including heavy-duty commercial litigation, arbitration, and competition cases before the Competition Appeals Tribunal and the Courts.
 He has considerable experience of working on big cases, in big teams, with a leader (or leaders); but is equally happy acting as sole counsel.
-Jonathan’s more recent commercial work has had a particular focus on banking, energy and professional negligence, but he is interested in, and will happily accept instructions in, all types of commercial disputes, as well as competition matters.
+Jonathan’s more recent commercial work has had a particular focus on banking, civil fraud, energy and professional negligence, but he is interested in, and will happily accept instructions in, all types of commercial disputes, as well as competition matters.
+Jonathan is experienced in group litigation, both under the CPR (where he is instructed for a Lead Defendant in the Diesel Emissions litigation) and under the CAT’s collective proceedings regime.
+He is often instructed in cases with an international element and enjoys grappling with the issues of jurisdiction and conflict of law that arise.

 Jonathan has a broad practice, including heavy-duty commercial litigation, arbitration, and competition cases before the Competition Appeals Tribunal and the Courts.
 He has considerable experience of working on big cases, in big teams, with a leader (or leaders); but is equally happy acting as sole counsel.
-Jonathan’s more recent commercial work has had a particular focus on banking, energy and professional negligence, but he is interested in, and will happily accept instructions in, all types of commercial disputes, as well as competition matters.
+Jonathan’s more recent commercial work has had a particular focus on banking, civil fraud, energy and professional negligence, but he is interested in, and will happily accept instructions in, all types of commercial disputes, as well as competition matters.
+Jonathan is experienced in group litigation, both under the CPR (where he is instructed for a Lead Defendant in the Diesel Emissions litigation) and under the CAT’s collective proceedings regime.
+He is often instructed in cases with an international element and enjoys grappling with the issues of jurisdiction and conflict of law that arise.

 Highlights of Jonathan’s current and recent instructions include: